JetsonHacksNano/installSwapfile/README.md

 # installSwapfile
-<b><em>Note: While you can still use this method to add a swap file, it is not recommended for recent releases. </b>Newer versions of L4T/JetPack have swap memory as part of the default distribution, implemented through zram.
+<b><em>Note: While you can still use this method to add a swap file, note that </b>newer versions of L4T/JetPack have swap memory as part of the default distribution, implemented through zram.
 The swap memory by default is 2GB.
-If you want to change the amount of space allocated please see: https://github.com/JetsonHacksNano/resizeSwapMemory </em>
+If you want to change the amount of space allocated please see: https://github.com/JetsonHacksNano/resizeSwapMemory </em> You may choose to use both a swapfile, as implemented here, and the zram swap memory at the same time.

 Install a swap file on the NVIDIA Jetson Nano Developer Kit.
 This should help with memory pressure issues.